Skip to main content

 Erin Scarborough - AT&T

-Prior to this position, Erin oversaw the strategic planning, cross-company business operations and administration for the office of AT&T CEO, John Stankey.
-In addition, she led the Global Events, Flight Operations, and Executive Operations Support teams under AT&T CEO - AT&T Latin America and Global Marketing Officer, Lori Lee.
+Erin has also overseen the strategic planning, cross-company business operations and administration for the office of AT&T CEO, John Stankey.
+Additionally, she led the Global Events, Flight Operations, and Executive Operations Support teams under AT&T CEO - AT&T Latin America and Global Marketing Officer, Lori Lee.

 Erin also was an Executive Director of Broadband Strategy, where she managed the company’s multi-billion dollar fiber build plan, including all analytics, forecasting and competitive assessments necessary to successfully deploy this network.